Human trafficking in Turkmenistan: Protection (2009)

-Prevention
+Prevention (2009)

 The Government of Turkmenistan did not demonstrate significant efforts to prevent human trafficking during the reporting period.
 The government did not fund or conduct any anti-trafficking awareness campaigns in 2009, although Turkmen citizens traveling to Turkey received written contact information for anti-trafficking organizations operating in Turkey if travelers end up needing trafficking assistance.
 However, in April 2010, the Ministries of Education and Health, in cooperation with IOM, formally agreed to conduct an information campaign in public schools for young adolescents.
 The campaign will be carried out in all five provinces of Turkmenistan by representatives of non-governmental organizations using Turkmen language publications and stories that warn of the hazards of human trafficking.
 The government made regular efforts, however, to monitor the trafficking situation within its borders.